oveee92/vaulti/README.md

 git diff example_encrypted_data.yaml
 ```

-When inside the editor, you can:

-- remove the `!ENCRYPT` tag to decrypt and add new `!ENCRYPT` tags to whatever you want to encrypt.
-- add new variables, both with and without the `!ENCRYPT` tag, and add comments whereever the yaml spec lets you.
-- encrypt block scalars if you need to include newlines (`|`, `>`, `|-`, etc.), which can be useful when you want to encrypt private keys or other multi-line things.
-- add, change or remove the label from the `!ENCRYPT:label` tag to encrypt, reencrypt with a different vault id or decrypt

 ## Why this exists

 Ansible-vault works fine for encrypting/decrypting/editing whole files, but there are times you don't want to encrypt entire files; for example: